OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 * The options supported are `null_he_lb`, `null_he_hssi`, `null_he_mem` and `null_he_mem_tg`.
 Any combination and order can be enabled at the same time.
 * Finer grain control is provided for you to, for example, turn off only the exercisers in the Static Region in order to save area.

-#### **4.2.1 Walkthrough: Compile the FIM in preparation for designing your AFU**
+##### **4.2.2.1 Walkthrough: Compile the FIM in preparation for designing your AFU**

 Perform the following steps to compile a FIM for where the exercisers are removed and replaced with an he_null module while keeping the PF/VF multiplexor connections.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Walkthrough: Set Up Development Environment] Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the FIM repository (or use an existing cloned repository).
-Refer to the [Walkthrough: Clone FIM Repository] section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Walkthrough: Set Development Environment Variables] section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Compile the FIM with the HE_NULL compile options